tiw150/Zresidual/docs/reference/Zresidual.bernoulli.brms.md

 - ...:

-  Further arguments passed to the underlying implementation function.
+  Further arguments passed to the underlying implementation

 ## Value